-Creative Alchemy – Contemporary Arts, Traditional and Ancestral Crafts, Community Ritualist and Shrine Maker.
+Contemporary Arts, Traditional and Ancestral Crafts, Community Ritualist and Shrine Maker.
 Theatre and Cultural Festivals creator & designer.

-Ancestral Lineage Repair practitioner Trainee (with Dr Daniel Foor, Ancestral Medicine).
+Ancestral Lineage Repair practitioner ( certification with Dr Daniel Foor / Ancestral Medicine).

-Artist in Residence at Mountian View Cemetery, Vancouver BC
+Artist in Residence at Mountain View Cemetery, Vancouver B.C.
+Canada

 I am a visual artist, animist and ritualist with a diverse and eclectic arts practice working within the mediums of community-engaged rites and celebrations, site-specific installations, theatre/ performance and ritual crafts.

-For almost 3 decades I have been exploring the artist’s role in rites of passage, specifically death, funerals, and mourning, through Community engaged, site-specific installations and events, including creating shrines to honour the dead, and as Artist in Resident at Mountian View Cemetry, BC Canada, Paula Jardine and I have been creating ‘A Night for All Souls’ annually since 2004.
+For almost 3 decades I have been exploring the artist’s role in rites of passage, specifically death, funerals, and mourning, through Community engaged, site-specific installations and events, including creating shrines to honour the dead, and as Artist in Resident at Mountain View Cemetery, BC Canada, (with Paula Jardine).
+We have been creating ‘A Night for All Souls’ an annual tradition since 2004.

 Kith and Kin

-I am a settler on the unceded Coast Salish lands of the xʷməθkʷəy̓əm (Musqueam) people, now know as Richmond (Vancouver), B.C.
+I am a migrant settler on the unceded Coast Salish lands of the xʷməθkʷəy̓əm (Musqueam) people, now know as Richmond (Vancouver), B.C.
 Canada.
 I give acknowledgement and gratitude to the peoples and Ancestors of these lands.

-I grew up in a medieval cottage in the ancestral lands of my people in rural Britain (near Malvern, Herefordshire), embedded in ancient traditions and history, before moving to Vancouvers ‘Chinatown’ and the notorious DTES ( Downtown Eastside).
-I now live in a floating converted net shed in a old Finnish fishing Village, across the road from mega mansions built overtop of prime farmland.
+I grew up in a medieval cottage in the ancestral lands of my people in rural Britain (near Malvern, Herefordshire), embedded in ancient traditions, folklore and history, before moving to Vancouver’s ‘Chinatown’ and the notorious DTES ( Downtown Eastside).
+I now live in a floating converted net shed in a ‘old’ Finnish fishing Village, across the road from mega mansions built overtop of prime delta soil farmland.

-My (maternal) ancestors are of the Dobunni Celtic tribe, who migrated to the UK over 2,000 years ago from the Iberian peninsular and North Africa, the Fennoscandinavia.
-My (paternal) ancestors migrated a few thousand years ago from the Caucasus mountains ( Russia/ Georgia) to Hungary and Italy, and parts of Germanic Nordic lands….and there is a little DNA from India, so the family myth of Romany blood might be true.
+My (maternal) ancestors are of the Dobunni Celtic tribe, the Iberian peninsular and North Africa, and other parts of Fennoscandinavia.
+My (paternal) ancestors migrated from the Caucasus mountains ( Russia/ Georgia) to Hungary and Italy, and parts of Germanic Nordic lands.
+I also have DNA from north and south India, so the family mythology of Romany blood might be true.
 The lifelong pull of nomadic living in my bones may also be ancestral in nature.

-I walk between the cultures of Britain and Canada, the ‘old world and new world’, both at home and ‘from away’ in both.
+I walk between the cultures of Britain /Europe and Canada’s West Coast, the ‘old world and new world’, both at home and ‘from away’ in both.

-As a working artist, I have found that learning the traditional arts and ancient craft, ritual and medicine making techniques of my ancestors, not only artistically rewarding but also connects me directly and viscerally with both the plants, animal, water, stone elemental peoples and the human/ancestral lineages down through time …my hands are their hands, their hands are mine.
-Through this practice and the Ancestral Lineage Repair work can come many insights, deeper connections to place/ self and non human family.
-It brings depth understandings and healings into the larger cultural and political context – it is art/spirit for personal, cultural and social change.
+As a working artist, I have found that learning the traditional arts, ancient crafts, ritual and medicine making techniques of my ancestors, not only artistically and personally rewarding but also connects me directly and viscerally with both the plants, animal, water, stone elemental peoples and the human/ancestral lineages down through time …my hands are their hands, their hands are mine.
+They live through and with me.